 Some designers start a practice right out of school.
 Unless you have someone financing you, a few mentors and peers to help you, and freelance clients from your days in school, it’s probably not a great idea.
 More importantly, though, you’ll miss out on the opportunity to work with other people and learn from them.
 If you work somewhere even for a few years, it will help you create a network of people you can reach out to and develop some solid communication and collaboration skills!

-What do you think the design community could do more of to give back?
 We think seasoned designers should be more open to meeting with students and helping them out.
 Being a mentor is rewarding, since you get to pass on knowledge and shape the future of design in your community.
 Of course you have to mentor someone whom you believe in.
 Sometimes a student reaches out to you and you might not be the best person to mentor them, but it’s still worth a coffee and sending a few emails to help them out.

 Try and contribute to the advancement of design.
 Whether you do it by providing royalty-free assets, writing tutorials, or facilitating workshops, you are putting a little brick in the foundation of our profession, and you are also helping others join in designing, making, and building better things.